mwndigi/chapter_5/README.md

-# Exercise in Chapter 5
+# Exercises in Chapter 5

 Learning JavaScript